 GDPR Impact for Israeli Businesses

-b) The risk that the EU and the UK will each issue separate and different “adequacy decisions” about third countries such as Israel which are authorised to receive, process, and store data from each jurisdiction.
+b) The risk that the EU and the UK will each issue separate and different “adequacy decisions” about third countries such as Israel which are authorized to receive, process, and store data from each jurisdiction.

 c) Give rise to a new need to communicate with and make representations to multiple regulators.

 As regulations change, it's important for businesses to remain fully aware of obligations impacting them from overseas and to comply with them to avoid financial or other penalties.
 If at any time your business requires advice on how to deal with potential changes in the regulatory framework of data protection when collecting information in either the UK or the EU, please contact Aviv Lazar & Co. for first-rate, up-to-date, consultancy services tailored to most effectively protect your business in this shifting legal landscape.